-For FCR-D P{NEM} is set to be minimum 20% of the prequalified FCR-D capacity.
-The capacity reserved for NEM can be used in other markets, but not sold as ancillary service capacity.
+For FCR-D PNEM is set to be minimum 20% of the prequalified FCR-D capacity.
+The capacity reserved for NEM can be used in other markets, but not sold as ancillary service capacity, if it is used for energy management purposes.

-4.2.3 Alert state energy management (AEM)
+5.3.3 Alert state energy management (AEM)